The right website architecture will allow your reader to uncover everything you have to offer in an instant.

 Callout Boxes – Similar to a Deep Link, a Callout Box gives the reader something else to read or go to.
 The only difference is that a Callout Box makes that link stand out and serves as a stronger call to action.

-It can be an important link, and update, or perhaps an invitation to take advantage of a related digital download.
+It can be an important link, an update, or perhaps an invitation to download a related resource.

-Forwardlinks – We mentioned a moment ago that when you’re writing a new article, you should think about older articles and link back to them when appropriate.
-Forwardlinking is the same concept, just in reverse.
+Forwardlinks – Forwardlinking is the same concept as Deep Linking, just in reverse.
 You go back to those old articles and look for opportunities to link to the new article you just published.

 First and foremost, proper organization of your content will provide a far better experience for users and readers.